Meet Sally Cronin from Smorgasbord – Variety is the spice of life

-No, I don’t to be honest.
-So much going on already on the blog and on social media, but I will throw a summer or Christmas party which is a good excuse for a knees up and to drop some links in the comment.
+No, I don’t, to be honest.
+So much going on already on the blog and on social media, but I will throw a summer or Christmas party which is a good excuse for knees up and to drop some links in the comment.

 - What do you like to do other than blogging?

-I love cooking, music and movies.
-We have done a lot of traveling but these days we are happy exploring our local area of long coastline and great pubs to eat lunch.
+I love cooking, music, and movies.
+We have done a lot of traveling but these days we are happily exploring our local area of a long coastline and great pubs to eat lunch.
 Both of us love books and reading is one of my greatest pleasures alongside writing.
 We enjoy entertaining and meeting up with family and friends who all live reasonably close by.

 - Where do you reside?